 Let me show you how to take a plain mirror and learn to antique it AND learn from my DIY mistakes.

 I have a thing for mirrors, I have a mirror in every room of my house.
-I also have a thing for chandeliers or light fixtures in general and faucets.
+I also have a thing for chandeliers or light fixtures and faucets.
 But that’s for another post.

 If you noticed my rustic mirror before, like from a fall tour this year, you’ll notice there was a huge crack down the middle.